Filing a Workers’ Compensation Claim in Virginia

 If your doctor decides that you are able to return to work, the workers’ comp insurance carrier will send you a Termination of Wage Loss Award.
 This form states that either you were able to return to work or did return to work on a certain day.
 You should not sign this form unless you agree with all of the information on it.

 When you are released by your doctor to return to light-duty work or work with restrictions, you are required to accept work offered by or found with the help of the employer, even if the job pays less than your pre-injury work.
 If the new job with restrictions pays less than you were making before the accident, the employer will be responsible for making up the difference in wages.
+See our article on Light-Duty Employment here.
+Or, if you think you may have a permanent injury, you will want to read about Permanent Workers’ Comp Injuries.

 If you have been released to light-duty work by your doctor and your employer isn’t helping your find work, you are required to do job searches on your own.
 To satisfy this requirement, you should: